 Monroe is a medium-sized city located in the state of Louisiana.
 With a population of 49,297 people and 23 constituent neighborhoods, Monroe is the ninth largest community in Louisiana.

-In terms of college education, Monroe is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.62% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Monroe is somewhat higher than in the average US city of 21.84%: 28.62% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Monroe in 2010 was $20,700, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $82,800 for a family of four.
 However, Monroe contains both very wealthy and poor people as well.
 Monroe also has one of the higher rates of people living in poverty in the nation, with 34.67% of its population below the federal poverty line.